 The Wider Curriculum

-We believe it is essential to allow children to enrich and extend their learning beyond the formal curriculum and regularly provide opportunities for children to take part in after school activities.
-We provide an extensive programme of ‘clubs’ including Chess, French, Spanish, Football, Multi-sports, Netball, Lego, Karate, Musical Theatre, Ballet, Street Jazz & Cheerleading.
+We believe it is essential to allow children to enrich and extend their learning beyond the formal curriculum and regularly provide opportunities for children to take part in lunchtime and after school activities.
+We provide an extensive programme of ‘clubs’ including Chess, French, Spanish, Football, Multi-sports, Netball, Lego, Karate, Musical Theatre, Ballet, Street Jazz, Cheerleading and Forest School.

 Contact details for all of our clubs are available from the school office.